Alerting & On-Call — Observability & Reliability

 - Immutable tags (use SHA digests, not :latest) ensure reproducible deployments

-- Proximity matters — registry in the same region as your cluster reduces pull times significantly
+- Proximity matters.
+A registry in the same region as the cluster cuts pull times dramatically.

 Common Mistakes with Artifact Management & Container Registry

-- Using :latest tag in production — you cannot deterministically reproduce a deployment
+- Using :latest in production.
+There is no way to deterministically reproduce a deployment.

-- No image retention policy — registry storage grows unbounded, costs increase
+- No image retention policy.
+Registry storage grows unbounded and costs creep up.

-- Pulling from public registries in CI — rate limits and outages break your pipeline
+- Pulling from public registries in CI.
+Rate limits and outages will break the pipeline.

 Tools for Artifact Management & Container Registry